SWSJChCh/multiplicativeControl/README.md

 - **Drug Vector:** $$\(U_c, U_p\)$$

 #### How to Run
-To execute the script, use the following command in your terminal:
+To execute the script, use the following command in the terminal:

 ```bash
 python Figure2.py <alpha> <beta>